fabric8io/fabric8-platform/README.md

 #### CI / CD

 * [fabric8-pipeline-library](https://github.com/fabric8io/fabric8-pipeline-library) provides a set of reusable [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) steps and functions that you can reuse inside your `Jenkinsfile` via the [@Library annotation](https://github.com/fabric8io/fabric8-pipeline-library#how-to-use-this-library)
 * [fabric8-jenkinsfiles-library](https://github.com/fabric8io/fabric8-jenkinsfile-library) provides a set of reusable `Jenkinsfile` files you can use on your projects.
-The `Jenkisnfiles` resue the [fabric8-pipeline-library](https://github.com/fabric8io/fabric8-pipeline-library and they are used by the [Developer Console](https://fabric8.io/guide/console.html) when creating projects or choosing pipelines.
+The `Jenkinsfiles` reuse the [fabric8-pipeline-library](https://github.com/fabric8io/fabric8-pipeline-library and they are used by the [Developer Console](https://fabric8.io/guide/console.html) when creating projects or choosing pipelines.
 * [kubernetes-plugin](https://github.com/jenkinsci/kubernetes-plugin) is the Jenkins plugin which adds native Kubernetes support for defining build slave pods with custom pods, images, volumes and secrets.
 Its reused by the [fabric8-jenkinsfiles-library](https://github.com/fabric8io/fabric8-jenkinsfile-library)
 * [kubernetes-pipeline-plugin](https://github.com/fabric8io/kubernetes-pipeline-plugin) contains additional Jenkins Pipeline steps for working with fabric8